Battle of Koromokina Lagoon: Background

 Responding to the Allied landings on Bougainville at Cape Torokina on 1 November 1943, Japanese General Hitoshi Imamura—commander of the 8th Area Army at Rabaul—decided to send a force to counter the Allied landing.
 Imamura intended to deploy about 3,000 troops from Rabaul; however, US air and naval activity prevented this and limited the Japanese to a smaller force.
-The Japanese commander on Bougainville, Harukichi Hyakutake, dispatched a large group of reinforcements from the 23rd Infantry Regiment from the main Japanese position around Buin, on the southern tip of Bougainville to assault the right flank of the Allied lodgment.
-Meanwhile, a force of 475 troops was dispatched from Rabaul to the Torokina area to conduct a counter-landing on the left flank in co-ordination with the assault on the right, while a further 700 were sent to reinforce the Japanese garrison at Buka.
-These troops were drawn from the Japanese Army's 17th Division, and included several companies of the 53rd and 54th Infantry Regiments.
-With the addition of support and service troops, the Japanese landing force amounted to around 850 troops in total.
+The Japanese commander on Bougainville, Harukichi Hyakutake, dispatched a large group of reinforcements from the 23rd Infantry Regiment from the main Japanese position around Buin on the southern tip of Bougainville to assault the right flank of the Allied lodgment.
+Meanwhile, a force of 475 troops was dispatched from Rabaul to the Torokina area to conduct a counter-landing on the left flank in coordination with the assault on the right, while a further 700 were sent to reinforce the Japanese garrison at Buka.
+These troops were drawn from the Japanese Army's 17th Division and included several companies of the 53rd and 54th Infantry Regiments.
+With the addition of support and service troops, the Japanese landing force amounted to around 850 troops.

-The Japanese estimated US strength in the area to be between 5,000 and 10,000 troops; in reality over 14,000 troops had been landed around Cape Torokina on the first day.
+The Japanese estimated US strength in the area to be between 5,000 and 10,000 troops; in reality over 14,000 Marines had been landed around Cape Torokina on the first day.
 These were followed by another 3,500 on 6 November.
-These troops were drawn from Major General Allen H. Turnage's 3rd Marine Division, which had landed as part of Rear Admiral Theodore S. Wilkinson's Third Fleet Amphibious Forces.
-Following the initial landing operations, Turnage, assisted by Brigadier General Oscar R. Cauldwell, had been in tactical command of the US troops ashore while Lieutenant General Alexander A. Vandegrift returned to Guadalcanal with Wilkinson.
+These Marines were drawn from Major General Allen H. Turnage's 3rd Marine Division, which had landed as part of Rear Admiral Theodore S. Wilkinson's Third Fleet Amphibious Forces.
+Following the initial landing operations, Turnage, assisted by Brigadier General Oscar R. Cauldwell, had been in tactical command of the Marines ashore while Lieutenant General Alexander A. Vandegrift returned to Guadalcanal with Wilkinson.
 As Japanese resistance to the landing petered out, Turnage began reorganizing his forces around the perimeter, establishing patrols and unloading supplies, and commencing important base development work.